jimenofonseca/WoW-SG/README.md

 ## Installation

-Asuming that you have Python >3.6 and the latest Arduino console installed:
+Assuming that you have Python >3.6 and the latest Arduino console installed:

 - Clone this repository
 - Install python dependencies in setup.py